solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 ![Phonebook-4](/img/crafting-react-with-love/phonebook-4.png)

 ### Stage 3.
-Creating new connection
+Adding a new connection

 It's important to realize that forms always have a state.
-When user inputs something to text field, he or she effectively changes application state.
+When user inputs something to text field, he or she effectively changes the application state.
 Coming from here, it's clear that our application database must contain state of this form!

-So first thing to do, is to define this into application state!
+So first thing to do, is to define this into the application state!

 ```javascript
 getInitialState: function() {